 It’s a big issue, and obviously not restricted to the Arts, with entrenched factors causing the inequality.
 However, as art educators we can do something.
 We must use our position to raise awareness and promote the work and words of fantastic wormen artists.

-I’d recommend following #WOMENSART @womensart1 on Twitter for a feed of excellent women artists making exciting and interesting work in a variety of media, many of whom are new to me.
+I’d recommend following #WOMENSART @womensart1 on Twitter.
+It highlights excellent women artists making exciting and interesting work in a variety of media.
+Many of the featured artists are new to me.

-Click on the image below to be taken to the Paypal payment page, and the resource download link will be emailed to you directly.
-The resources are produced in Powerpoint, so you can edit and adapt them if needed, but each is a self-contained lesson which can be used as a one-off, incorporated into a project or for a cover lesson.
-They are also handy for extension work or independent learning, and combine information about the artists, comprehension and practical tasks.
+These art resources for International Women’s Day are produced in Powerpoint.
+You can edit and adapt them if needed.
+Each is a self-contained lesson which can be used as a one-off, incorporated into a project or for a cover lesson, or continued into a full scheme of work.
+They are also handy for extension work or independent learning.
+Each combines information about the artists, comprehension and practical tasks.
+Click on the image below to be taken to the Paypal payment page.
+The resource download link will be emailed to you directly.

-Plus you can find a free download resource on contemporary printmaker, Angie Lewin, here, which gives you an idea of the resource format.
+Plus you can find a free download resource on contemporary printmaker, Angie Lewin, here.
+This download gives you an idea of the resource format.